SeedSigner/independent_custody_guide/README.md

 <img src="https://github.com/char-lie/independent_custody_guide/blob/main/images/seed_qr_card_example.png" width="600">
 </p>

-After you finish the QR transcription process, you will have the option to verify your SeedQR has been properly transcribed.
+After you finish the QR transcription process, you will have the option to verify that the SeedQR has been properly transcribed.
 Now scan your handmade SeedQR, and confirm that it scans properly and that the resulting words match what you have written down.
 Once done, you will be redirected to your loaded seed menu.

 <p align="left">
 <img src="https://github.com/char-lie/independent_custody_guide/blob/main/images/seedsigner_reimport.png" width="600">